aldertzomer/RFPlasmid/README.md

 ```
 $ rfplasmid --initialize # Only once after installing it.
 See "Getting the software" below
-$ rfplasmid [-h] --species SPECIES --input INPUT
+$ rfplasmid

-                                   [--training] [--specieslist] [--jelly]
+Error; no arguments.
+Required to specificy --input and --species
-                                   [--out OUT] [--debug] [--threads THREADS]
+usage: rfplasmid.py [-h] [--species SPECIES] [--input INPUT] [--specieslist] [--jelly] [--out OUT] [--debug] [--training] [--threads THREADS] [--version]

+optional arguments:
+  -h, --help         show this help message and exit
+  --species SPECIES  define species (required)
+  --input INPUT      directory with input fasta files (required)
+  --specieslist      list of available species models
+  --jelly            run jellyfish as kmer-count (faster)
+  --out OUT          specify output directory
+  --debug            no cleanup of intermediate files
+  --training         trainings mode Random Forest
+  --threads THREADS  specify number of threads to be used, default is max available threads up to 16 threads
+  --version          print version number

-# example
+# Example
-rfplasmid --species Campylobacter --input example --jelly --threads 8 --out output
+rfplasmid --species Campylobacter --input inputfolder --jelly --threads 8 --out outputfolder
-# compare output with the folder example_out

 ```
 A folder containing .fasta file is required as input.

 --jelly requires a functional jellyfish install.
 Greatly speeds up the analysis.
 Strongly recommended as our kmer profiling method in Python is slow

-Read specieslist.txt for species specific models.
+Read specieslist.txt or run rfplasmid --specieslist for species specific models.
 We have a general Enterobacteriaceae model instead of a species model.
 All others are species except for the "Bacteria" model which can be used for unknown or metagenomics samples.

 ## Getting the software: